 Native English speakers can work teaching English in Cambodia without a college degree very easily.
 Language schools throughout the country prefer a degree but with more students learning English in Cambodia each year, and most teachers overlooking Cambodia and going to Thailand or Vietnam instead, schools need native English teachers.

 Teachers can even expect to save a bit of money due to the low cost of living and high salaries.
 History, beaches, beautiful and friendly people - Cambodia truly is a hidden gem of Southeast Asia for those looking for jobs teaching English abroad without a degree!

 2. Costa Rica

 Known for its stunning natural beauty and alluring tropical climate, Costa Rica is one of the hottest job markets for English teachers in Latin America.
 Costa Rica offers a super authentic Latin American experience and a perfect opportunity to learn Spanish.
 With a low cost of living, Costa Rica is also a popular option for English teachers who want to live abroad and teach English online.

 Fantastic beaches, stunning volcanoes, and lush rainforests are never far away.
 When asking yourself "where can I teach English without a degree?'", do consider Costa Rica as a serious option.
 Additionally, you may even consider earning your TEFL certificate at ITA Costa Rica in Heredia.

 Read More: Costa Rica TEFL Country Profile

-Spain is one of the most diverse and stunning in all of Europe, and by living as a local amongst the Spaniards you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail.
+Spain is one of the most diverse and stunning countries in all of Europe.
+By living like a local amongst the Spaniards, you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail as well.

 Read More: Spain TEFL Country Profile